pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

 Events Overview
 ^^^^^^^^^^^^^^^
 Understanding events in a Qt application is fundamental before delving into specific input handling such as mouse and keyboard:

 - Events in Qt are conceptualized as user interactions with the application, each represented by an event object (QEvent).
 - Various types of events correspond to different user interactions.
 - Event objects encapsulate details concerning the specific occurrence.
 - Dispatched to designated event handlers within the widget where the interaction occurs, these events allow for customizable responses.
 - Handlers may be extended or redefined to modify widget response to interactions.

 Mouse Events
 ^^^^^^^^^^^^
 Interactions such as clicks, movements, and button releases are managed by overriding methods including ``mousePressEvent``, ``mouseReleaseEvent``, ``mouseDoubleClickEvent``, and ``mouseMoveEvent``.

 Integration with PyQtGraph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 PyQtGraph utilizes QWidget subclasses to present graphics and plots.
+Consequently, the
-Consequently, the event-handling methods discussed can be directly integrated into PyQtGraph widgets.
-This integration enables sophisticated interactive features in applications that leverage PyQtGraph for visual data representation.
+event-handling methods discussed can be directly integrated into PyQtGraph widgets.
+This
+integration enables sophisticated interactive features in applications that leverage
+PyQtGraph for visual data representation.

 Example: Handling Mouse Clicks in a PlotWidget::

-    from PyQt6.QtWidgets import QApplication, QMainWindow # Should work with PyQt5 / PySide2 / PySide6 as well
+    from PyQt6.QtWidgets import QApplication, QMainWindow
+    # Should work with PyQt5 / PySide2 / PySide6 as well
     from PyQt6.QtCore import Qt

     class MainWindow(QMainWindow):
         def __init__(self):
             super().__init__()
-            self.setWindowTitle('Mouse and Keyboard Event Demo') # Sets the Title of the window
+            # Set the Title of the window
+            self.setWindowTitle('Mouse and Keyboard Event Demo')
-            self.setGeometry(100, 100, 400, 300) # Sets the position and size of the window
+            # Set the position and size of the window
+            self.setGeometry(100, 100, 400, 300)

-        def mousePressEvent(self, event): # This method checks if the left mouse button was pressed on the widget and prints the position of the click.
+        # This method checks if the left mouse button was pressed on the widget and
+        # prints the position of the click.
+        def mousePressEvent(self, event):
             if event.button() == Qt.MouseButton.LeftButton:
                 print("Left mouse button pressed at:", event.position())